Physical Graffiti: Side three

 "In the Light" was recorded at Headley Grange in early 1974.
 It was initially called "In the Morning" and went through several rehearsals and takes to work out a basic structure.
-A drone / chant introduction was later added to the piece.
+A drone/chant introduction was later added to the piece.

 "Bron-Yr-Aur" was a solo acoustic piece by Page, named after the cottage where he had composed and arranged much of Led Zeppelin III with Plant.
 It was recorded at Island Studios in mid-1970.
 The track was later used as background music in the group's film The Song Remains the Same.

 "Down by the Seaside" was originally written as an acoustic track at Bron-Yr-Aur in 1970, and was influenced by Neil Young.
 It was reworked as an electric track during sessions for the fourth album the following year.
 Page and Bonham led the arranging, changing tempo from the slow to fast section and then back again.

 "Ten Years Gone" was mostly composed by Plant about an old love affair, and was combined with an instrumental piece from Page, featuring overdubbed electric and acoustic guitar parts.
-When the track was performed live, Jones played a triple-neck guitar featuring mandolin, six- and twelve-string guitars, in order to try to reproduce the various guitar overdubs on the studio recording.
+When the track was performed live, Jones played a triple-neck guitar featuring mandolin, six- and 12-string guitars, in order to try to reproduce the various guitar overdubs on the studio recording.

 Side four

 "Night Flight" was recorded at Headley Grange in 1971 for the fourth album.
 Besides the usual bass, Jones plays Hammond organ on the track, and Page plays guitar through a Leslie speaker.
 Plant wrote the lyrics after reading a news headline entitled "Nuclear Damage Test Threat" and wondered why there seemed to be little peace and love in the world.

 "The Wanton Song" was built around a Page guitar riff.
 Unlike some of the other tracks recorded at the 1974 Headley Grange sessions, it was straightforward to arrange, with the group building the song around the riffs.

 "Boogie with Stu" was a jam session with Rolling Stones pianist Ian Stewart based around the Ritchie Valens song "Ooh My Head".
-It was recorded in 1971 at Headley Grange during the same session that produced "Rock and Roll" for the fourth album.
+It was recorded in 1971 at Headley Grange during the same session that produced "Rock and Roll" for the group's fourth album.
 It did not credit Valens or Bob Keane, instead crediting Valens' mother.
-Eventually, a lawsuit was filed by Keane, and half of the award went to Valens' mother, although she was not part of the suit.
+Eventually a lawsuit was filed by Keane, and half of the award went to Valens' mother, although she was not part of the suit.

 "Black Country Woman" was recorded in the garden at Stargroves in 1972 for Houses of the Holy, as part of the group's desire to work in "off the wall" locations outside a traditional studio environment.
 The track was nearly abandoned when an aeroplane cruised overhead, but it was left on the final recording for effect.

 "Sick Again" was written by Page and Plant about the 1973 tour and their experience with meeting groupies.
 The track was driven by Bonham's drumming and Page's guitar riffs.
 The arrangement had been worked out before recording, and was straightforward to put down on tape.